cccu-uk/U10130_FCP_Practicals/content/ArduinoPWM/ArduinoPWM.md

 </div>

-Now that you have the PWM outputting to the Serial monitor.
+Now you have the PWM outputting to the Serial monitor.

 > QUESTIONS:
 >